 I’ve got a great video up for Bumballon on my YouTube channel because I found this game on a Steam sale for 89 cents!
 With some investigation, I narrowed down some impulse options for pixel art platformers in the likes of some recent faves like Grapple Dog (which hopefully I’ll get to) and PomPom.
-It’s a game with unique characters and a traditional SNES-type side scroller game that puts me into an optimized chill mode.
-Basically, hop in a cannon, and, after blast-off, interact as you’re taken for a ride through a colorful world with unique obstacles and fun challenges.
+Bumballon is a game with unique characters and a traditional SNES-type side-scroller game that puts me into an optimized chill mode.
+Basically, hop in a cannon, and, after the blast-off, interact as you’re taken for a ride through a colorful world with unique obstacles and fun challenges.

 Blast Into Nostalgia with Bumballon